raflyhangga/calculator/README.md

 # calculator

-This is a little ongoing project i started in order to me undertand HTML, CSS, and Vanilla JavaScript better.
+This is a little ongoing project i started in order to me understand HTML, CSS, and Vanilla JavaScript better.